opentoken-io/opentoken/doc/account.md

 Where the account information is stored can be change by updating `accountDir`.
 Also where the registration files can be updated by changing `registrationDir`.

+The lengths of the IDs we use for account creation can be adjusted using `accountIdLength` and `registrationIdLength`.

+The `passwordSaltLength` is used to adjust the length of the password salt we generate for the account holder to create their password hash.

     "account": {
         "accountDir": "account/",
+        "accountIdLength": 24,
         "completeLifetime": {
             "months": 6
         },